JSandhu223/unreal-rpg/README.md

 - MaxHealth
 - MaxMana

+### Tags for Gameplay Effects

+There are two main types of gameplay tags for gameplay effects:

+- **Asset Tags**: tags that are inherent to the gameplay effect
+- **Granted Tags**: tags that are transferred over to the ASC of the target which the gameplay effect was applied to

 ### Broadcasting gameplay tags

 The `AbilitySystemComponent` class contains lots of useful delegates, one of which is named